SalomePlatform/jobmanager/doc/resource.rst

 **mem_mb**                 No               Memory per node in megabytes (not used by JOBMANAGER) **cpu_clock**              No               Clock rate in gigahertz of the computer's processor(s) (not
                                             used by JOBMANAGER)
+**Is Cluster Head**        Yes              Indicate if the resource is a cluster managed by a batch
+                                            manager
+**Working Directory**      No               Base working directory for the resource.
+The working
+                                            directories for the jobs will by default be created as subdirectories of this directory.
 ========================== ================ =============================================================

 SALOME installation description